CESSIDY/telegram-analytic-dashboard/README.md

 _Also if you want to store channel or account in separate files, you can simply create an json file in the desired directory, with any name, the main thing is that the object need to be in the `array[]` -> `[{"...": "...", ...}]`;_

-4. `config.ini` - in this file you specify the settings, at the moment this is only the proxy setting, and the minimum settings you need to specify here is `proxy_enabled`, if you do not need a proxy then `proxy_enabled = 0`, and if the proxy will be used, specify all settings and `proxy_enabled = 1`;
+4. `.env` - in this file you specify the settings, at the moment this is only the proxy setting, and the minimum settings you need to specify here is `proxy_enabled`, if you do not need a proxy then `proxy_enabled = 0`, and if the proxy will be used, specify all settings and `proxy_enabled = 1`;